gabrielmelo/jade-app-skeleton/README.md

-# PUG SKELETON
+# PUG boilerplate

---

-## Infomation

-Pug skeleton is a basic front-end structure to create HTML template with Pug.
+Pug boilerplate is a basic front-end structure to create HTML template with Pug.

 ### Directory structure